This article was updated 29th January 2019

 Our analysis is based on the data published by Transparency International that has been publishing the Corruption Perceptions Index (CPI) since 1995, annually ranking countries “by their perceived levels of corruption, as determined by expert assessments and opinion surveys.”
 The CPI generally defines corruption as “the misuse of public power for private benefit.”
 The CPI currently ranks 176 countries “on a scale from 100 (very clean) to 0 (highly corrupt).”

 Of the small countries, 31 have been classified in this corruption index.

-To compare, Brazil has a CPI of 36 and Mexico 31.
-The average of the small countries is 46.
+To compare, Brazil has a CPI of 35 and Mexico 28.
+The average of the small countries is 47 (it improved from 2018).
 That is better than most other countries, which indicates that corruption is not really a huge issue in small countries.
 This can be explained by this fact: in small countries, people know one another, and large-scale corruption would be made immediately visible.